 Watch Gabriel Young share his mobility challenges in this ECOT video.

-For over 15 years, ECOT (Electronic Classroom of Tomorrow) has been developing live online learning classrooms and breakthrough educational approaches to meet the needs of highly mobile students like Allison & Gabriel.
-Along the way, ECOT teachers have become so hyper-exposed to students who are facing challenges in the traditional classroom that they have become experts at helping them.
+Up until the mid-year shutdown by the Ohio Department of Education and for over 16 years, ECOT (Electronic Classroom of Tomorrow) was developing live online learning classrooms and breakthrough educational approaches to meet the needs of thousands upon thousands of highly mobile students like Allison & Gabriel.
+Along the way, ECOT teachers had become so hyper-exposed to students who are facing challenges in the traditional classroom that they became experts at helping them.
 When you speak with these students, you learn that they went from feeling like the exception in traditional schools to feeling exceptional at ECOT.
-Their words alone should carry immense weight for anyone who is truly interested in defending children's rights or moving education forward in Ohio.
+It really was a perfect blend of exceptional teachers leveraging exceptional technology to tap into some of Ohio's most exceptional but forgotten students.
+Their words alone should carry immense weight for anyone who is truly interested in defending children's rights and moving public education forward in Ohio.

-ECOT is currently involved in a legal action with the Ohio Department of Education.
+ECOT is involved in a legal action with the Ohio Department of Education.
 The department is attempting to limit school choice by ripping funding away from ECOT and other eschools based on selective and retroactive enforcement of absurd attendance rules.
+ECOT is challenging the ODE in the Ohio Supreme Court.

 We need your help.
 Please Take Action Now to support school choice and ECOT in Ohio.